kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Jobs, Pods

-This label/annotation is set by the JobSet controller on child Jobs and Pods of a JobSet.
-The value will be the SHA256 hash of the namespaced Job name.
+The JobSet controller sets this label (and also an annotation with the same key)  on child Jobs and Pods of a JobSet.
+The value is the SHA256 hash of the namespaced Job name.

 ### alpha.jobset.sigs.k8s.io/exclusive-topology